Vacheron Constantin Overseas Gray Automatic Chronograph

 First presented in its current form five years ago in 2004, the Overseas was initially available in gold and steel.
 Now the choice of materials also includes titanium.
 That is why it is called the Overseas Gray.

-Well, to be frank, the presence of the light-weight material is limited only to the watch’s bezel — the rest of the Overseas Gray body is made of stainless steel, which seems to be brushed to achieve that grayish look.
+Well, to be frank, the presence of the light-weight material is limited only to the bezel — the rest of the Overseas Gray body is made of stainless steel, which is brushed to achieve that grayish look.

-The watch’s dial is also made of some gray-colored metal.
-Together with a lot lighter hour, minute and second hands as well as the “3″, “6″, “9″ and “12″ numerals made of polished white gold and covered with SuperLuminova, the choice of materials provides for a high-contrast highly-legible layout.
+The dial is also made of some gray-colored metal.
+Together with a lot lighter hour, minute and second hands, as well as the “3”, “6”, “9” and “12” numerals made of polished white gold and covered with SuperLuminova, the choice of materials, provides for a high-contrast highly-legible layout.

-The look is great, even the Overseas Gray Automatic Chronograph doesn’t look too busy with details and you can actually tell how much time have passed without putting too much strain on your eyes.
+The look is great, even the Overseas Gray Automatic Chronograph doesn’t look too busy with details and you can tell how much time has passed without putting too much strain on your eyes.

-As to the watch’s overall look, it feels a little bit dull, even compared to a lot less expensive IWC Big Ingenieur Chronograph model.
+As to the overall look, the collection feels a little bit dull, even compared to a lot less expensive IWC Big Ingenieur Chronograph model.

-Even the elaborated titanium bezel, which is actually (please, correct me if I am wrong here) a stylized Maltese cross, doesn’t quite save the situation.
-I guess the case is just too big comparatively to the bezel and the dial itself.
+Even the elaborated titanium bezel, which is actually (please, correct me if I am wrong here) a stylized Maltese cross, doesn’t save the situation.
+I guess the case is just too big compared to the bezel and the dial itself.

 Photos: Vacheron Constantin

-Movement: VC caliber 1226 for the Automatic and VC caliber 1137 for the Chronograph watch, magnetically shielded
+Movement: VC caliber 1226 (base JLC caliber 889) for the Automatic and VC caliber 1137 (base Frederic Piguet 1185) for the Chronograph watch, magnetically shielded, Swiss Made

 Strap: Mouse gray alligator leather strap and a black rubber band